podium-lib/podlet/README.md

 ### .proxy(target, name)

 Method for defining proxy targets to be mounted by the [proxy](https://github.schibsted.io/Podium/proxy) in the layout server.
-Its worth mentioning that this will **not** mount a proxy in the server the podlet instance is used.
+It's worth mentioning that this will **not** mount a proxy in the server the podlet instance is used.

 The proxying is intended to be used as a way to expose endpoints in the podlet to the public.
-Normally one would set up proxying when a podlet has endpoints which frontend browser code would like to read through xhr.
+Normally one would set up proxying when a podlet has endpoints frontend browser code would like to fetch or interact with.
 One can also use proxying to pass submission of form submits in a browser back to a podlet.

 This method returns the value of the `target` argument and internally keeps